kingbian/track-it/README.md

 git clone https://github.com/kingbian/track-it.git
 ```

+## Compile

-2. Compile the program
+1. Compile the program using:

 ```
-gcc -o track_it trackIt.c
+gcc -o track_it `pkg-config --cflags --libs libnotify`  trackIt.c
 ```

+- `libnotify is required`

-3. move the executable to your systems PATH to make it accessible system wide
+2. Copy the executable to your systems PATH to make it accessible system wide

 ```
 sudo cp track_it /usr/local/bin